Lucy Wadham

-Lucy Wadham (born 1964) is a British novelist and writer of crime fiction.
+Lucy Wadham (born 1964) is a British novelist, poet, screenwriter and writer of crime fiction.
 Her most widely reviewed work is her autobiographical account of her life in France, The Secret Life of France (2009).

 Wadham was born in London and educated at Magdalen College, Oxford.
 In 1989, she worked as a news assistant at the BBC Paris bureau and has been a freelance print journalist since 1994.
 She has contributed regularly to The Guardian, The Spectator, and the New Statesman.
 She lives in France with her four children.